Direct Academic Benefit

 Last year, TUGSA reached a settlement with the university that corrected many misleading inaccuracies on the form and formally recognized several interpretations of DAB that grads and departments were already using.
 These changes should help faculty and administrators better understand DAB and reduce the risk that RAs are unnecessarily deprived of their legal rights as employees.

 But the settlement didn’t fix everything.
-Despite admitting that their go-to resource for DAB info was, in fact, the TUGSA website, admin refused to include all of this information in the official guidance, and the form itself still not fully accurate or relevant for many RAs.
+Despite acknowledging that their go-to resource for DAB was actually the TUGSA website, admin refused to include all of the information on this page in the official guidance, and the form itself still not fully accurate or relevant for many RAs.
 For example, if you’re both a TA and RA at the same time, you’re in the TUGSA bargaining unit regardless of how you sign.
 And if you’re a TA during the Fall/Spring semesters and an RA in the Summer, you remain in the bargaining unit for the entirety of your TA appointment, again, regardless of what the form says.

 Given the issues that remain, we encourage all grads to check the FAQ section below and email union@tugsa.org with any and all questions about direct academic benefit.